dgochenour/dds_micro_labs_cpp98/README.md

   - modify the IDL to add //@key to the "id" member
   - add a constant for the topic name
   - call rtiddsgen again to impose the change (remember: "update", not "create")
+    - $RTIMEHOME/rtiddsgen/scripts/rtiddsgen -micro -language C++ -update typefiles ./quickstart.idl
-  - modify pub and sub code to use this constant
+  - modify quickstartApplication.cxx to use this constant

 Lab 6.
 Ownership